Oarless55/Oarless55/README.md

-- 🔭 I’m currently working on Seicode,Budlum and Samsunemlak
+- 🔭 I’m currently working on Seicode and Budlum
 - 🌱 I’m currently learning Flutter and think ıts worse than kotlin :(
 - 👯 I’m looking to collaborate on
 - 💬 U can ask me about Animes